ArchB1W/btw-st/README.md

 ## Patches

-- Font2 - Allows usage of 2 fonts with st used in this case for emoji support
+- Font2 - Allows usage of 2 fonts with st, used here for emoji support
 Please make sure that `ttf-hack` and `ttf-joypixels` are installed or change the fonts in config.h
 - Gruvbox Dark - Color scheme
 - Scrollback - Adds scrolling support with `Shift+MsWheel` or `Alt+J/K`